-Kwame Lloyd begins his fourth season at the helm of the Sea Gull program in 2016.
+Kwame Lloyd begins his fifth season at the helm of the Sea Gull program in 2017.

 During the 2015 season, Lloyd led the Sea Gulls to a 12-4-2 record and a trip the the CAC quarterfinals.
 The 12 wins was the most for the program since the 2011 season.
 Lloyd's team earned five all-conference selections, including three on the first team.